Till innehåll på sidan

 Background

 Research on the use side of AI art has been under-explored in comparison to the development of tools for AI content generation.
 This project focuses on the reception and critique of AI art, taking a specific AI artwork or performance as a case study.
-Examples could include the AI-musical Beyond the Fence, the KTH-produced opera The Tale of the Great Computing Machine, or other recent static, performative or musical artworks.
 Looking closely into the values presented in connection to presenting and critiquing of AI art provides critical understanding of how creative-AI tools and their output enters the social world of the art institutions and audiences.
 Analysis of the tensions inherent in these discourses will furthermore expose negotiations about questions of authorship, authenticity and algorithmic (co-)creativity.

 Task

-Rather than running a Turing Test on AI art audiences, you will explore the cultural context of AI art reception.
-This situates the reception and critique in their wide social contexts, taking into various analytical perspectives (e.g. historical, economical, geographical, political, critical, legal, labor-related, technological, scientific, aesthetical, mythological, bodily, narrative, or symbolic).
-The reception can be contrasted e.g. with marketing narratives, with process descriptions of the AI systems by the artists and developers (see Gotham et al 2022, Colton et al 2022), or with perspectives from producers, curators, and other (art) institutional gatekeepers.
+In this project, you will explore the cultural context of AI art reception.
+The purpose is to analyse the reception and critique, taking into various analytical perspectives (e.g. historical, economical, geographical, political, critical, legal, labor-related, technological, scientific, aesthetical, mythological, bodily, narrative, or symbolic).
+The reception can be contrasted for example with marketing narratives of AI tools, with process descriptions of the AI systems provided by the artists and developers (see Gotham et al 2022, Colton et al 2022), or with perspectives from producers, curators, and other gatekeepers of art institutions.

 Methods

-The reception of the selected artwork may be studied using content analysis of published critiques, online ethnographies, interviews or surveys, specific art analytical methods (e.g. semiotic analysis), or by other qualitative or mixed methods.
 In the analysis of the media texts, you could pay attention to aspects such as the topics discussed and arguments presented; agencies, patterns, and styles of the discourse; meanings and narratives expressed and negotiated; and values presented (or missing!).
+Pay close attention to the wider political, economic, technological, and ideological contexts of AI tools and AI art production and reception.

 Initial references